 Design and build the quality control and certification infrastructure for the emerging glocal food system.

-We are putting together a group of academic labs to work on lab-on-a-chip for bio-chemical detection.
+We are building an ecosystem of and independent hardware hackers to work on lab-on-a-chip for bio-chemical detection.

 SENSORICA Montreal in-house development

 Microfabrication, open document

 Silver coating, open document

 Fluid level sensor - micron scale, open video

 We used a B9Creator 3D printer and a soft polymer Spot-E elastic.
 We made 4 iterations of a simple design (see them on 3DWarehouse, and Thingiverse).
 The main goal is to estimate the potential of 3D printers in lab-on-a-chip prototyping.
 The channels are only 200 microns wide and 100 microns deep.

 Usually, microfluidic devices are made of PDMS with a glass cover on top.
 The PDMS is patterned using a master silicon wafer, which itself is patterned using VERY expensive techniques (chemical etching, laser and ion beam ablation, etc.), requiring clean rooms and highly skilled individuals.
 A one-step 3D printing method for prototyping would dramatically reduce the development costs and time.
 For example, we had 4 iterations of the same design within only 2 hours, based on feedback from water-based fluid propagation tests as seen in the video below.

 Problems with this first trial: some linkage outside of the channel due to surface imperfections.
 We are now trying thermal post-treatment, chemical post-treatment, and new mechanical designs with better seals.